JuanCarvajalDossman/Epilepsy_DE/README.md

-# PseudoBulk differential expression

-Repository for single cell data analysis from the Epilepsy project.
+# Single-Cell data analysis from Epilepsy patients

+*PseudoBulk differential expression*

+Scripts for:
+- Batch correction using COMBATseq.
+- Differential expression (DE) Using DESeq2
+- GO and KEGG Enrichment analysis